minhtran241/tcp-socket-chat/README.md

 -   Color-coded messages by type (regular, DM, system messages)
 -   Status indicators for connection state
 -   Timestamp prefixes for all messages
+-   Light and dark themes for user preference

 ### 2. URL Detection and Clickable Links